- November 18, 1980

 - Nascar Cup Series

-James Dennis Alan Hamlin is one of the best NASCAR drivers in the 2010s, although he is still waiting for his trophy in the Cup Series.
+Denny Hamlin is one of the best NASCAR drivers in the 2010s, although he is still waiting for his championship trophy in the Cup Series.
 Between 2005 and 2019, Hamlin scored 37 Cup Series victory and his best result in the championship was second place in 2010.

 Over the years, his results in the series were really impressive, so Joe Gibbs Racing decided to sign a driver development contract with Hamlin before making a debut in the NASCAR Craftsman World Truck and NASCAR Busch Series in 2004.
 He drove in only a couple of races and did really well, especially in his single Busch appearance at Darlington where he finished 8th.